jorishr/goudster/README.md

 - Flash card pop-ups for client side validation errors and server side messages
 - Debounce functionality for form submit buttons to prevent multiple submissions
 - Custom error page for 404 and server side errors
+- Snow.js integration with custom toggle in menu to enable/disable animation

 ### Backend features